 On a more upbeat and funny note “The Late Show” goes slightly back to his early bright pop tracks.
 With a song as diversified as this one – it’s pop, it’s jazz, it’s everything – we’re presented with a fun track, but certainly not the type of track Hatano delivers in order to show his vocal skills.
 This sounds more like a fun way to present his fans with a track that will certainly make a lot of them join its craziness.
 On our side: the track is musically weak, and a complete let down in comparison with the previous two tracks.
 3.5/5

 We still haven’t fully digested how impressive 覚醒のAir is.
 This is the kind of surprise that every fan loves to be presented with.
 Hatano putting his rock sound aside and embracing symphonic metal and even deliver a performance worthy of a powerhouse title?
 Hell yes, this is quite possibly the best change/improvement a seiyuu has done this year.
 Adding to this was his jump right into industrial rock – heavy dancefloor driven if we might add.
 The first two tracks really managed to impress right from the bat while “The Last Show” didn’t even seem to belong in this release at all.
 All in all this release is one of the best Hatano has released so far.

 Fierce, powerful, energetic, addictive and all the other things that come to your mind might fit into the description of this hidden gem in the midst of all the October/November releases.

-“Kakusei no Air” is available for purchase on CDJAPAN for all overseas fans.
+“Kakusei no Air” is available for purchase at CDJAPAN.